microsoft/nni/docs/en_US/Tutorial/WebUI.md

 Click the tab "Overview".

-* On the overview tab, you can see the experiment params and the performance of top trials.
+* On the overview tab, you can see the experiment information and status and the performance of top trials.
 If you want to see config and search space, please click the right button "Config" and "Search space".

 ![](../../img/webui-img/full-oview.png)
 * If your experiment has many trials, you can change the refresh interval here.